CouncilofLorien/counciloflorien.github.io/docs/cards/lureofnature.md

 |     | Hazard Permanent-event |
 | | _Corruption_. **_Playable on a non-Hobbit, non-Dwarf,<br>non-Orc, non-Ringwraith character.**_ Target<br>character received 2 corruption points and makes a<br>corruption check at the end of his movement/hazard<br>phase for each Wilderness \[![](/assets/images/wilderness.svg)] in his company's site<br>path.
 During his organization phase, the character<br>may tap to attempt to remove this card by making a<br>roll (drawing a #)&mdash;if the result is greater than 4,<br>discard this card.
 Cannot be duplicated on<br>a given character. |
 | |  2 |

+### Dark Minions Player Guide (1997)

+_Lure of Nature_ (errata)%mdash;Replace "at the end of each movement/hazard phase" with "after all other hazards have been played."

+\*_Lure of Nature_ (clarification)&mdash;The corruption checks caused by Lure of Nature happen at the end of the afflicted character's movement/hazard phase.
+Of course, the character's player can play resources to modify the corruption checks.
+The hazard player is allowed to play hazards in response, if the hazard player has enough hazard limit remaining.
+Hazards so played must directly affect the corruption checks caused by Lure of Nature.
+He can play no other hazards, no creature, no new corruption cards, etc. The spirit of Lure of Nature is that the corruption checks will happen after everything else the comany will face.

+{: .note }
+> Items marked with an asterisk are new entries since the _Middle-earth: The Dragons Player Guide_.

+### The Dragons Player Guide (1997)

+_Lure of Nature_ (errata)&mdash;Replace "at the end of each movement/hazard phase" with "after all other hazards have been played."

 ### The Wizards (Unlimited) (April 1996)

 |  | Lure of Nature |